imDMK/SpentTime/README.md

 * Configurable items showing where top players spent their time,
 * Option to change the type of GUI displaying top players based on time spent,
 * Ability to customize the appearance of the top players spent time GUI,
-* Option to set a custom number of players displayed in the Top Spent Time list,
+* Option to set a custom number of players displayed in the top spent time list,
+* Option to customize messages (ACTIONBAR, CHAT, etc.),
 * Offline time tracking for players,
 * Resetting spent time for individual players,
 * Resetting spent time for all players on the server,